fbazzarella/shuttle/README.md

 # Shuttle

-A simplest continuous integration for a Rails application.
+A simple continuous integration for a Rails application.
 Enjoy it!

 Get a new code from another team members, install new gems, run new migrations, run specs, send your new feature to the origin repository and deploy your application.
-At the simplest way!
+At simplest way!

 ## Installation

-Add this line to your application's Gemfile:
+Add this line into your application's Gemfile:

     gem 'shuttle'